 About the Author:

-Dylan Hicks is a songwriter, musician, and writer.
-His work has appeared in the Village Voice, New York Times, Star Tribune, City Pages, and Rain Taxi, and he has released three albums under his own name.
-A fourth, Sings Bolling Greene, is a companion album to his first novel Boarded Windows and will be released in May 2012.
-He lives in Minneapolis with his wife, Nina Hale, and his son, Jackson.
+Dylan Hicks is a writer and musician.
+His first novel, Boarded Windows, was published in 2012, along with a companion album of original songs, Dylan Hicks Sings Bolling Greene.
+His journalism has appeared in the Village Voice, the New York Times, the Guardian, the Star Tribune, City Pages, Rain Taxi, and elsewhere.
+He lives in Minneapolis with his wife, Nina Hale, and their son, Jackson.

 On Boarded Windows: Brad Zellar and Dylan Hicks in discussion